How To Repaint Kitchen Cabinets

-Painting them can be tricky since you are painting on top of wood that has urethanes and lacquers that aren’t always conducive for the adhesion of paint.
-Kitchen Cabinet painting in Toronto has had big trend changes which make this process in very high demand.
-There are numerous ways to painting these cabinets.
-You can spray them, or you can brush and roll them.
-Spraying is a much more complicated process too difficult for the average do it yourself project.
+You can spray them or use a brush or roller.
+Spraying is a much more complicated process that’s often too difficult for the average DIY project.
 But brushing and rolling kitchen cabinets is a more economical and practical way to paint them.
-Here is a breakdown of how doing it that will beautify them for years to come:
+Here is a breakdown of how doing it that will beautify them for years to come!

 Step 3: Rough up Cabinet Surfaces

 Then you need to rough up the smooth surfaces of the kitchen cabinets.
 You can rough up all the surfaces using a very high grit sandpaper (fine sandpaper).
 Be careful not to use sandpaper that is too coarse, as you will scratch the surfaces.
-You want to just rough up the surfaces enough so the primer and paint has a good base for them to adhere to.
+You want to sand the surfaces enough so the primer and paint has a good base to adhere to.

 Step 4: How to Prime kitchen Cabinet before Painting

 Prime all kitchen cabinet surfaces with an oil based primer.
-Specialized latex primers can work also, but oil based have always been the preferred choice to ensure best adhesion.
-There are many low odor oil based primers on the market today.
-Kilz has a good one, but any good low odour oil based interior primer will do.
+Specialized latex primers can work also, but oil based have been the preferred choice to ensure best adhesion.
 The priming and the painting part requires a skilled painter.

 If the primer isn’t applied properly this will potentially ruin the finish of the kitchen cabinets.
 When applying the primer be careful not to put it on too thick as it will show lap marks and drip.
 At the same time, if it’s applied too thin then you will also get streaks which aren’t desirable either.
-Besides paint brushes, using sponge rollers are also desirable when applying the primer and paint depending on the surfaces as well.
+Besides paint brushes, using sponge rollers are a good method when applying the primer.
 The proper application of the oil primer is essential in the minimizing of brush strokes and streakiness, for an ideal smooth finish.

-Apply the paint to the kitchen cabinets.
-Usually 2 coats are desirable but sometimes depending on the color and application, you can get away with one.
-When in doubt put two thinner coats rather than 1 baby thick coat.
+This is where you apply the paint to the kitchen cabinets.
+Usually two coats is desirable.
+When in doubt put two thinner coats rather than one baby thick coat.
 Again, the key to getting a smooth ideal finish is the application.
 A combination of sponge rollers and brush applications are the way to achieve this.
 Allow at least 24 hours in between coats and much more if it is humidity in the air.

 Which paint finish to use on your kitchen cabinets?
 This is more of a preference but keep in mind that these kitchen cabinets need to withstand a lot of wear and tear, so choose wisely.
-Most commonly we use a latex satin, pearl, soft gloss, or a low luster finish is desirable.
-Sometimes you can also use a latex semi gloss finish as well.
-Oil paint can also be used and is a bit more durable, but they are generally very toxic smelling, difficult to use, and hard to clean up.
-The latex paints today are almost as durable, easier to use, more environmentally friendly, and easy to clean up.
-Hence, the most common are the latex paints with a satin or low luster finish.
+Most commonly we use a latex satin, pearl, soft gloss, or a low luster finish.
+Oil-based paint can also be used and is a bit more durable, but they are generally very toxic smelling and difficult to use.
+The latex paints today are almost as durable, easier to use, environmentally friendly and easy to clean up.

 Step 7: Refill Kitchen Cabinets

-Once the paint has been dry after 48 hours, you can start to put the hardware and doors back on the kitchen cabinet base.
+Once the paint has been dried for 48 hours, you can start to put the hardware and doors back on the kitchen cabinets.
 Keep in mind, if there is humidity in the air, it can take as long as a week or longer for the paint to totally dry and cure.
-So when in doubt, it’s better to wait longer, than risk damaging or chipping them when putting them back together too soon.
+So when in doubt, it’s better to wait longer rather than risk damaging or chipping them.

-Once you have completed this process, you will have beautiful, new, up to date kitchen cabinets for years to come.
+Once you have completed this process, you will have beautiful, up-to-date kitchen cabinets for years to come!